Which are never read in a Roman

-The children of Phahath Moab of the children of Josue and Joab,
+The children of Phahath Moab, of the children of Josue: Joab, two

-The children of Elam, one thousand two hundred fifty-four.
+The children of Elam, a thousand two hundred fifty-four.

 The children of Zachai, seven hundred sixty.

-The children of Azgad, two thousand three hundred twenty-two.
+The children of Azgad, a thousand two hundred twenty-two.

-The children of Ater, children of Hezechias, ninety-eight.
+The children of Ather, who were of Ezechias, ninety-eight.

 The men of Anathoth, a hundred twenty-eight.

-The men of Cariathiarim, Cephira, and Beroth, seven hundred
+The children of Cariathiarim, Cephira, and Beroth, seven hundred

-The men of Rama and Geba, six hundred twenty-one.
+The children of Rama and Gabaa, six hundred twenty-one.

 The men of Machmas, a hundred twenty-two.

-The men of Bethel and Hai, a hundred twenty-three.
+The men of Bethel and Hai, two hundred twenty-three.

-The men of the other Elam, one thousand two hundred fifty-four.
+The children of the other Elam, a thousand two hundred fifty-four.